Escaping Plato's Cave: JAM for Aligning Independently Trained Vision and Language Models: Abstract

 \section{Abstract}

 Independently trained vision and language models inhabit disjoint representational spaces, shaped by their respective modalities, objectives, and architectures.
-Yet an emerging hypothesis — the Platonic Representation Hypothesis — suggests that such models may nonetheless converge toward a shared statistical model of reality.
-This compatibility, if it exists, raises a fundamental question: can we move beyond post-hoc statistical detection of alignment and explicitly optimize for it between such disjoint representations?
-We cast this \textbf{Platonic alignment} problem as a multi-objective optimization task: preserve each modality’s native structure while aligning for mutual coherence.
-We introduce the Joint Autoencoder Modulator (\textbf{JAM}) framework that jointly trains modality-specific autoencoders on the latent representations of pre-trained single modality models, encouraging alignment through both reconstruction and cross-modal objectives.
-By analogy, this framework serves as a method to \textbf{escape Plato’s Cave}, enabling the emergence of shared structure from disjoint inputs.
-We evaluate this framework across three critical design axes: (i) the alignment objective — comparing contrastive loss (Con), its hard-negative variant (NegCon), and our Spread loss; (ii) the layer depth at which alignment is most effective; and (iii) the impact of foundation model scale on representational convergence.
-Our findings show that our lightweight Pareto-efficient framework reliably induces alignment, even across frozen, independently trained representations, offering both theoretical insight and practical pathways for transforming generalist unimodal foundations into specialist multimodal models.
+The Platonic Representation Hypothesis (PRH) suggests these models may nonetheless converge toward a shared statistical model of reality.
+This raises a fundamental question: can we move beyond post-hoc detection of such alignment and explicitly optimize for it?
+We argue this challenge is most critical in \textbf{fine-grained contextual distinctions}—where multiple descriptions share global semantics but differ in subtle compositional details.
+We address this with the Joint Autoencoder Modulator (\textbf{JAM}), which aligns frozen unimodal models by jointly training modality-specific autoencoders with coordinated reconstruction and cross-modal alignment objectives.
+We systematically evaluate JAM across three design axes: (i) alignment objectives, introducing our multimodal Spread Loss that outperforms classic contrastive methods; (ii) the layer depth at which alignment is most effective; and (iii) the role of foundation model scale in representational convergence.
+Our findings show that JAM reliably induces alignment even across independently trained representations, offering both theoretical insight into the structure of shared semantics and practical guidance for transforming generalist unimodal foundations into specialist multimodal models.